rahul4732saini/fise/README.md

 This guide offers a basic overview of the utility, highlighting some of the commonly used queries.
 It enables users to efficiently search, query, and manipulate files and directories across different operating systems.

 **FiSE** offers two broad categories of operations, namely **Search** and **Delete**.
-These operations can be performed on files, file contents, and directories, with the exception for file contents for the Delete operation.
+These operations can be performed on files, file data, and directories, with the exception for file data for the Delete operation.

 For a deeper insight, please refer to the [Documentation](./doc/getting-started.md).